-- How many Chase credit cards can I apply to?
+- How many Chase credit cards can I apply for?

 There's no rule for how many of these cards you can own.
 But keep in mind that Chase has a 5/24 rule.
-If you've opened up 5 credit card accounts in the past 24 months, your applications will most likely not go through.
-This applies to any cards with any bank.
-So if you want any of these Chase UR cards, prioritize it over other credit card applications.
+If you've opened up five credit card accounts in the past 24 months, your applications will most likely not go through.
+This applies to cards with any bank.
+If you want any of these Chase UR cards, prioritize them over other credit card applications.

-Chase Ultimate Rewards is one of the best reward programs out there, with the potential for squeezing incredible value out of your points.
-Our favorite combination is the Chase Sapphire Preferred (2x points on travel and dining) and the Freedom (5% bonus categories).
-This combo makes for an effective earning and redeeming travel rewards strategy.
+Chase Ultimate Rewards is one of the best reward programs out there, with the potential to squeeze incredible value out of your points.
+Our favorite combination is Chase Sapphire Preferred (2x points on travel and dining) and the Chase Freedom (5% for bonus categories).
+This combo makes an effective earning and travel rewards strategy.
 Use the cards, pool the Ultimate Rewards, and redeem through the Chase portal for a minimum 1.25 cents a point value toward travel.

-Getting ultimate value is a little more involved because you'll need to pay attention to the schedules of transfer partners to find the best times to book.
-But all it takes is that first award booking where you realize you just got more bang for the buck and, ultimately, you'll be hooked.
+Getting the ultimate value can be a little bit of work as you'll need to pay attention to the schedules of transfer partners to find the best times to book.
+But it just takes is that first award booking where you get way more bang for your buck to get you hooked.

 Ross Frasier is a research analyst at CreditDonkey, a credit card comparison and financial education website.
 Write to Ross Frasier at firstname.lastname@example.org.
 Our data-driven analysis has been recognized by major news outlets across the country and has helped travelers make savvy financial and lifestyle decisions.

-Disclaimer: The information for the Chase Freedom, Ink Business Cash Credit Card, Chase Freedom Unlimited, and Chase Sapphire Reserve have been collected independently by CreditDonkey.
+Disclaimer: The information for the Chase Freedom, Ink Business Cash Credit Card, Chase Freedom Unlimited, Capital One® Venture® Rewards Credit Card, Ink Business Preferred℠ Credit Card, and Chase Sapphire Reserve have been collected independently by CreditDonkey.
 The card details on this page have not been reviewed or provided by the card issuer.